 Free Places to Create Graphics

 PicMonkey – caveats include being able to use all the fonts on your computer within the program and the ability to create transparent backgrounds.
-There is a pro version that you get extra benefits with and it’s very inexpensive.
+There is a pro version that you get extra benefits with, and it’s very inexpensive.

 Skitch “is an online application developed by Evernote, one of my favorite productivity apps.
-It’s also available for iPhone and Android making it a powerful multi-platform tool.” from Rebekah Radice.
+It’s also available for iPhone and Android, making it a powerful multi-platform tool.” from Rebekah Radice.

 Find Affordable Photos

 Make sure that you have permission to use any images that you find for your blog or your social media posts.
-If you can’t afford images, you can’t afford the fines that you could incur for using photos illegally.
+If you can’t afford pictures, you can’t afford the fines that you could incur for using photos illegally.
 Luckily, there are many sites that you can find free images to use.
 Here are a few of my favorites: